thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2020-11-12-dancedemic-world-premiere-battery-dance-festival.markdown

 [To learn more about the live-streamed event and ReThink, read our latest blog](/blog/confront-unknown-research-service-design/).

-**Andrew McWilliams** presented *[Incubating Art & Technology Collaborations](https://www.youtube.com/watch?v=j4GdQDyT7ck)* at ThoughtWorks Berlin in early March, where  Rachel Uma, founder of the [School of Machines, Making and Make-Believe](https://www.youtube.com/watch?v=Ik8RSxdVYLo) also spoke.
+**Andrew McWilliams** presented *[Incubating Art & Technology Collaborations](https://www.youtube.com/watch?v=j4GdQDyT7ck)* at ThoughtWorks Berlin in early March, where  Rachel Uwa, founder of the [School of Machines, Making and Make-Believe](https://www.youtube.com/watch?v=Ik8RSxdVYLo) also spoke.

 In London, Andrew gave a talk on [*The origin of ClimateAction.tech*](https://www.youtube.com/watch?v=YEJ4Pu8c6bk) - an initiative he helped build to support and engage the entire tech sector in addressing the climate crisis.